raisasherif/Website2023/content/home/zothers.md

 ### Equality of opportunities

 As the elected equal opportunities officer for the MPI for Tax Law and Public Finance, I spend some of my time advocating for and handling issues of inclusivity in science and academia.
-You can find out more about the initiatives of the Max Planck Society [here](https://www.mpg.de/equal_opportunities).
 If you would like to get in touch, please write to raisa.sherif@tax.mpg.de.

 ### Podcast